What Do Home Appraisers Look For In an Appraisal?

 The home appraisal process can be a daunting, weeks-long process, but with some anticipation and preparation, this step can be the key to realizing your home’s true value and ensuring that your hard work pays off.
 Whether you’re hoping to use your home’s appraised value to set a fair asking price, finalize the sale following an offer, or tap into your home’s equity, make the most of this useful tool by being ready for your home appraisal.

-Simplify Your Home Sale with Truehold's Sale-Leaseback
+Simplify Your Home Sale with Truehold's Sell and Stay Transaction

 Sources: